An Ancient Rainforest Hidden In Plain Sight

-Visitors commonly sense a form of spirituality flowing in and around them in the ancient forest, as living beings as large as office towers stand defiant against time, coniferous druids murmur ancients spells that no human ear can hear, their roots forming primordial runes, and their powerful magic creating groves of monstrous majesty.
+Visitors commonly sense a form of spiritual flow in and around them in the ancient forest, as living beings as large as office towers stand defiant against time, coniferous druids murmur ancients spells that no human ear can hear, their roots forming primordial runes, and their powerful magic creating groves of monstrous majesty.
 In the rare patches where the land slopes gently, swampy soil is home to moist meadows of skunk cabbage and wild ginger.
 In almost every shadow, rotting vegetation hosts a myriad of fungi; with different species visible depending on the time of year the forest is visited.

 Soon a small sign directs visitors to visit ‘Treebeard’, a giant moss covered cedar that looks remarkably like its namesake from the Lord of the Rings trilogy.
 Climbing higher, the trail follows a small creek darting in and out of the undergrowth on its way toward unseen depths below.
 Here, it is a dark surface shimmering under overhanging leaves, there, a tiny sunlit waterfall fit for dancing elves and flitting fairies.
 Everywhere nature holds its breath as humans pour through the forest, waiting for the setting sun to drive them away, so that the cycle of life can continue, unseen, unheard, and unhurried.